PhillipOdd/PythonProject/README.md

  **Database Integration**: The system uses an SQLite database to store apartment and client data, ensuring data persistence.

+ ## Technologies used

+  PYTHON
+  SQL - A database of the properties and the people staying inside.
+This will be done using mysqli.
+Clients, apartments, and rooms will have tables that  have different relationships.
+  CLI - allows a tenant to interact with the application and see the properties of different tenants and rooms.
+  SQLITE

 ## Getting Started

 1. Clone the repository to your local machine: